mnot/thor/doc/http.md

 Emitted when there is an error with the request or response. _err_ is an instance of one of the *thor.http.error* classes that describes what happened.

-If *error* is emitted, no other events will be emitted by this exchange.
+If _err.client_recoverable_ is `False`, no other events will be emitted by this exchange.